parkeqpapa/octant-hackathon-spark-strategies/README.md

-# YieldDonating Strategy Development Guide for Octant
+# YieldDonating Strategy Octant

-This repository provides a template for creating **YieldDonating strategies** compatible with Octant's ecosystem using [Foundry](https://book.getfoundry.sh/).
-YieldDonating strategies donate all generated yield to a donation address.

-## What is a YieldDonating Strategy?
+This repository contains smart contracts for YieldDonating strategies that integrate with Spark Protocol (SparkLend and SparkSavings).
+These strategies are built for Octant's ecosystem.

+  What are the strategies in this repository?

+   - SparkLendStrategy: Deploys assets into the SparkLend lending protocol to generate yield.
+   - SparkSavingsStrategy: Deploys assets into the Spark Savings to generate yield.

-YieldDonating strategies are designed to:
+  Both strategies are of the YieldDonating type, which means they are designed
+  to:

-- Deploy assets into external yield sources (Aave, Compound, Yearn vaults, etc.)
+   - Deploy assets into external yield sources (in this case, Spark Protocol).
-- Harvest yield and donate 100% of profits to public goods funding
+   - Harvest yield and donate 100% of the profits to a designated donation address.
-- Optionally protect users from losses by burning dragonRouter shares
-- Charge NO performance fees to users
+   - Charge NO performance fees to users.

 ## Getting Started